david-abel/simple_rl/README.md

 Just requires [numpy](http://www.numpy.org/) and [matplotlib](http://matplotlib.org/).
 If you want to use the [Gradient Booster](http://arxiv.org/abs/1603.04119) agent, you'll need [sklearn](http://scikit-learn.org/stable/).

+Now includes support for hooking into any of the [Open AI Gym environments](https://gym.openai.com/envs).

 ## Installation

 The easiest way to install is with [pip](https://pypi.python.org/pypi/pip).
 Just run: